show_page.php1 : dm02.jpg

 HISTORY (JPC #1902492): Tissue from a 4-year-old quarter horse with a 5-month history of diarrhea and progressive weight loss.

-MORPHOLOGIC DIAGNOSIS: Small intestine: Enteritis, eosinophilic and lymphohistiocytic, diffuse, severe, with eosinophilic granulomas, mucosal erosion and ulceration, granulation tissue, and mild lymphangiectasia, quarter horse, equine.
+MORPHOLOGIC DIAGNOSIS: Small intestine: Enteritis, eosinophilic and lymphohistiocytic, diffuse, severe, with eosinophilic granulomas, mucosal erosion and granulation tissue, quarter horse, equine.

 GENERAL: